penshuilong/hw2-guessing-game/instructions/README.md

 gradescope doesn't auto pull.
 If you make an update, and already submitted to gradescope you will need to go into gradescope and resubmit.

+### Instruction Home
+Please note, if you are viewing these instructions in your repository copy, it is possible for your local copy to be out of sync with the official instructions.
+Double check instructions by going to: [HW 2 - Instructions](https://github.com/Spring23-CS5008-BOS-Lionelle/hw2-guessing-game/tree/main/instructions)

 ## 📚 Resources
 * [clang compiler](https://clang.llvm.org/)